-\begin{lemma} $\KBKFlqweak$ has polynomial-size $\MRes$ refutations. \end{lemma} \begin{proof} Let $L''_i$ denote the $\MRes$-resolvent of $\weakB^0_i$ and $\weakB^1_i$.
-It has only one non-trivial merge-map, setting $x_i=d_i$.
-Starting with $A_0$, resolve in sequence with $A_1^e$, $A_1^d$, $A_2^e$, $A_2^d$, and so on up to $A_n^e$, $A_n^d$ to derive the line with all negated $f$ literals and merge-maps computing $x_i=d_i$ for each $i$.
+Let $L''_i$ denote the $\MRes$-resolvent of $\weakB^0_i$ and $\weakB^1_i$.
+It has only one non-trivial merge map, setting $x_i=d_i$.
+Starting with $A_0$, resolve in sequence with $A_1^e$, $A_1^d$, $A_2^e$, $A_2^d$, and so on up to $A_n^e$, $A_n^d$ to derive the line with all negated $f$ literals and merge maps computing $x_i=d_i$ for each $i$.
 Now sequentially resolve this with $L''_1$, $L''_2$, up to $L''_n$ to obtain the empty clause.
-It can be verified that none of these resolutions are blocked, and the final merge-maps compute the winning strategy $x_i=d_i$ for each $i$.
+It can be verified that none of these resolutions are blocked, and the final merge maps compute the winning strategy $x_i=d_i$ for each $i$.